tderkert/Glyphs-Scripts/README.md

 # Glyphs-Scripts
-Python scripts for Glyphsapp
+Python scripts for [Glyphs](glyphsapp.com) font editor.

 ## Scripts

-**New Tab with kerning pairs for F,T,V,W,Y to selected glyphs:** Useful for making kerning exceptions for tall diacritical characters, i.e. 'Tȁ'
+**New tab with glyphs containing unaligned components:** Open new tab with glyphs containing unaligned components (only in current layer)

+**New tab with glyphs containing both components and paths in same layer:** Open new tab with glyphs containing both components and paths in same layer (only in current layer)

 **Fixed Width and Center Selected Glyphs:** Set fixed width and center selected glyphs.
 (Proceed with caution as it decomposes all components to avoid weird positioning)